hashicorp/terraform-website/content/source/docs/enterprise/vcs/troubleshooting.html.md

 The fix is to update the OAuth Callback URL in your VCS provider to use app.terraform.io instead of atlas.hashicorp.com.

+### Changing the API URL for a VCS provider

+On rare occasions, you might need TFE to change the URL it uses to reach your VCS provider.
+This usually only happens if you move your VCS server or the VCS vendor changes their supported API versions.

+TFE does not allow you to change the API URL for an existing VCS connection, but you can create a new VCS connection and update existing resources to use it.
+This is most efficient if you script the necessary updates using TFE's API.
+In brief:

+1. Configure a new VCS connection with the updated URL.
+1. Obtain the [oauth-token IDs](../api/oauth-tokens.html) for the old and new OAuth clients.
+1. [List all workspaces](../api/workspaces.html#list-workspaces) (dealing with pagination if necessary), and use a JSON filtering tool like `jq` to make a list of all workspace IDs whose `attributes.vcs-repo.oauth-token-id` matches the old VCS connection.
+1. Iterate over the list of workspaces and [PATCH each one](../api/workspaces.html#update-a-workspace) to use the new `oauth-token-id`.
+1. [List all registry modules](../api/modules.html#listing-and-reading-modules-providers-and-versions) and use their `source` property to determine which ones came from the old VCS connection.
+1. [Delete each affected module](../api/modules.html#delete-a-module), then [create a new module](../api/modules.html#publish-a-module-from-a-vcs) from the new connection's version of the relevant repo.

 ## Certificate Errors on Private Terraform Enterprise

 When debugging failures of VCS connections due to certifcate errors, running additional diagnostics using the OpenSSL command may provide more information about the failure.